 Over the past few years, financial institutions have devoted much time, energy and money to develop processes for data aggregation and producing regulatory reports.
-Although some have consolidated and rationalised their technology infrastructures, or built piecemeal systems in response to each new directive, the dynamic nature of the regulatory world means that amendments to existing requirements, or new initiatives, continue to add demands upon existing systems.
+Although some have consolidated and rationalized their technology infrastructures, or built piecemeal systems in response to each new directive, the dynamic nature of the regulatory world means that amendments to existing requirements, or new initiatives, continue to add demands upon existing systems.

-Given the high degree of commonality between different regulations, now could be an ideal moment to establish standardised ways of managing data for every type of requirement.
-By investing in middle and back-office systems, and building an enterprise-wide data infrastructure, organisations can “do it once and do it right” with a single data warehouse rather than creating separate processes to satisfy each regulatory body.
+Given the high degree of commonality between different regulations, now could be an ideal moment to establish standardized ways of managing data for every type of requirement.
+By investing in middle and back-office systems, and building an enterprise-wide data infrastructure, organizations can “do it once and do it right” with a single data warehouse rather than creating separate processes to satisfy each regulatory body.
 An integrated view of data across products should lead to more consistent, accurate reporting, with clear sources that can be traced instantly.

 Beyond compliance reporting, there is an opportunity to harness the power of data to improve the quality of decisions and enhance the business.
 Regulation can be a catalyst for improved data management, analysis and reporting, offering some remarkable insights.
-Organisations with a strong data culture and a systematic approach to reporting and analysis will gain a closer understanding of customer behavior, identify market trends earlier, and compare the performance of business units, teams and individuals.
+Organizations with a strong data culture and a systematic approach to reporting and analysis will gain a closer understanding of customer behavior, identify market trends earlier, and compare the performance of business units, teams and individuals.

-Advanced data insights offer more complete and up-to-the-minute knowledge, which enables capital markets firms to optimise portfolio composition, and carry out trades faster.
+Advanced data insights offer more complete and up-to-the-minute knowledge, which enables capital markets firms to optimize portfolio composition, and carry out trades faster.
 And, all financial services companies should benefit from faster analysis and more efficient modeling, which improve targeting and pricing, credit and liquidity models, and capital planning.